mitodl/handbook/openedx/MITx-edx-integration-tutor.md

 ## MIT Application Setup

-To set up MIT Application:
+To set up the MIT Application:

 1. Get the gateway IP for the `EDX_APP`
    - Linux users: The gateway IP of the docker-compose networking setup for edx LMS